 You can rest assured that your website will be available for sale, to grab a new subscriber or to persuade readers to read your blog.

-We actually found that the average downtime of all providers on this list was 23 minutes 55 seconds.
+We found that the average downtime of all providers on this list was 23 minutes and 55 seconds.
 This is way more than DreamHost’s average.

 Speed: 5/5 – If you want your website to be taken seriously it must load quickly.
 It’s a fact that can’t be ignored.

 DreamHost provides an average response time for your visitors of 813 milliseconds.

 As you can see, the response time changes as you look at the above image.
 It doesn’t go higher than 1.5 seconds.

 This shows that solid results can be achieved for visitors without having to spend a lot of money each month.